The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-In the review [7] the Van der Waerden--Sakurai method of derivation of the Dirac equation, which was popularised in the monographs of Sakurai, was marked.
-This method is based on the Van der Waerden derivation [17, 18].
-The Van der Waerden individual useful remarks to the Dirac derivation were not presented in [7] (note, the author of [7] few times sincerely commented in his review that consideration cannot be complete because of big number of approaches and not static process of investigations of the Dirac theory).
-Therefore, below we comment the Van der Waerden individual suggestions to the Dirac derivation, which were published in the article [17] and his monograph [18] before Kramers result [14], known really only from the year 1935.
+Review~\cite{Real-7} noted the Van der Waerden--Sakurai method of deriving the Dirac equation, which Sakurai subsequently popularized in his well-known monographs.
+Since, however, Van der Waerden's own derivation was not presented in~\cite{Real-7}, we comment here on his contributions to the Dirac theory, published in~\cite{Real-17} and in his monograph~\cite{Real-18}---both of which appeared before Kramers' result~\cite{Real-14}, which became known only in 1935.

-We start here from the Van der Waerden derivation of the Dirac equation from the reasons as follows.
-Partially, it is the comment to our consideration of the Kramers derivation method considered below.
-Unfortunately, not exact but important (written in passing) reference in [14] to Van der Waerden raise questions.
-What is influence of Van der Waerden to the text in [14] and the derivation therein?
-Was the derivation of Kramers probably finished in 1928, at the same time as Dirac did it, really independent from Van der Waerden results?
+We begin with Van der Waerden's derivation because of an important---if passing---reference to Van der Waerden in Kramers' article~\cite{Real-14}.
+This reference raises natural questions: to what extent did Van der Waerden's work influence~\cite{Real-14}, and was Kramers' derivation, presumably completed in 1928 at essentially the same time as Dirac's, truly independent of Van der Waerden's results?

-Some partial answers can be found in papers [14, 17, 18].
-In any case we are not acting as judges here.
-Contrary, our goal is to highlight Kramers role and to attract attention to his contribution to the birth of the quantum theory (as well as to the whole period of the birth of quantum mechanics).
-Tiny questions about the period 1928--1934 we suggest to the scientists directly working in the areal of history of physics.
+Partial answers can be found in~\cite{Real-14,Real-17,Real-18}.
+We do not, however, presume to adjudicate this matter.
+Our goal is rather to highlight Kramers' role and to draw attention to his contribution to the birth of quantum theory and, more broadly, to the entire formative period of quantum mechanics.
+Detailed questions concerning the interval 1928--1934 shall be left to historians of physics.

-The derivation of the Dirac equation presented in the book [18] in fact repeated the given by Dirac [5].
-Both approaches are based on factorization of the Klein--Gordon operator.
-However, there is a significant difference that allows this approach to be considered as independent and very useful.
+Like Dirac's original derivation~\cite{Real-5}, the approach taken in~\cite{Real-18} is based on factorization of the Klein--Gordon operator.
+There is, however, a significant difference that renders Van der Waerden's treatment both independent and genuinely insightful.

-Indeed, the main steps of Van der Waerden are similar as in [5] but fulfilled at the two component level.
-Moreover, the author of [18] essentially appealed to the principle of relativistic invariance and per se suggested the group-theoretical approach.
-In this process the Klein--Gordon equation was called as the relativistic Shr\"odinger's equation.